Meditation on the Crucifixion

 The sacrificial law given by God focused upon the penalty for sin, and not the sin itself.
 Sin was a deed done in the past; it was the present condemnation for past sin that mattered.
 The just payment for sin was death.

-In 2 Corinthians 5:21 Paul was marveling that the one sinless man in all human history should still have to suffer death, because death is the punishment for sin, and Jesus did not deserve death.
-Thus Jesus fulfilled the pattern of the Old Testament sin-offering where the innocent died for the guilty.
+In 2 Corinthians 5:21 Paul was marveling that the one sinless man in all human history should still have to suffer death, because death is the punishment for sin.
+Jesus did not deserve death.
+Thus Jesus fulfilled the pattern of the Old Testament sin-offering whereby the innocent died for the guilty.

-It must be that he was “the Lamb of God, who takes away the sin of the world” (John 1:29).
+The truth is that he was “the Lamb of God, who takes away the sin of the world” (John 1:29).
 As Peter also taught, Jesus suffered death in the flesh as “the righteous for the unrighteous” (I Peter 3:18).
+But Calvinist Reformed theology teaches that Jesus was made unrighteous so that we may be forgiven.
+Their teaching is contrary to both holy scripture and common sense.
+No one ever became clean by washing in dirty water.

 I speak as to sensible people; judge for yourselves what I say.
 The cup of blessing that we bless, is it not a participation in the blood of Christ?
 The bread that we break, is it not a participation in the body of Christ?
 1 Corinthians 10:15-16 ESV.